Freddie Freeman Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Orioles' 4.16 team ERA ranks 16th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.